HuskyHacks/PMAT-labs/labs/6-2.CourseConclusion/README.md

 [![pma][pmabadge]][pma]

 One of the only course textbooks that was so good, I purchased it after the course was done.
-Practical Malware Analysis is the spiritual ancestor of this course and my methodology has been greatly influenced by the amazing information present in this book.
+Practical Malware Analysis is the spiritual ancestor of this course, and my methodology has been greatly influenced by the amazing information present in this book.
 There is no single better resource for malware analysis and RE to keep on hand than PMA.

 ## MalwareUnicorn Reverse Engineering Workshops